mrc-ide/sarscov2-severity-england/README.md

 For the probability of death, we updated this to 0.33 (i.e. 0.18 / 0.55, in the latest version of this code).
 As described for our model, disease severity progression is a process conditional upon transition to the immediately preceding severity pathway compartment.
 In the same study by Nyberg et al., authors report an unconditional hazard ratio of 0.18 (95%CI 0.06 – 0.57) given infection with Omicron amongst unvaccinated individuals with a prior history of infection, comparted to those without.
 We believe the updated parameter is thus a more accurate interpretation of the source literature within the context or our model’s dynamics.

 All analyses in the related publication have been rerun, and this version of the code includes refitted parameters for all modelled scenarios.
-We only found slight variations in inferred variant-specific transmissibility and severity, due to stochasticity in the model’s processes, as described in the [published erratum]().
-Original submission's results remain unchanged.
+We only found slight variations in inferred variant-specific transmissibility and severity, primarily due to stochasticity in the model’s processes.
+The interpretation of our results remains unchanged and an erratum was submitted for this publication to account for the aforementioned changes.

 We would like to express our sincerest thanks to [Dr Lloyd Chapman](https://www.research.lancs.ac.uk/portal/en/people/lloyd-chapman(83f5fa20-c802-49e2-82e7-43e111f41f70).html) from Lancaster University, who advised on the need for this correction.
 His support for our work has been paramount to ensure its accuracy and reproducibility.